-NEW YORK (AP) - The United States and other nations that depend on oil imports said Thursday they will release and sell 60 million barrels of crude from emergency stocks in an effort to ease the strain high oil prices are putting on the global economy.
+NEW YORK (AP) - The United States and other nations that depend on oil imports will release and sell 60 million barrels of crude from emergency stocks in an effort to ease the strain of high oil prices on the global economy.

 The release by the International Energy Agency, a group of more than two dozen countries, covers only what the world uses roughly every 16 hours.
 But it was enough to send oil prices lower, at least for the moment.